dicksteel/openhab2-addons/addons/binding/org.openhab.binding.lutron/README.md

 Thing lutron:pico:hallpico (lutron:ipbridge:radiora2) [ integrationId=12, model="3BRL", autorelease="true" ]
 ```

-When using auto-discovery, remember to select the correct value for the model parameter after accepting the ttkeypad thing from the inbox.
+When using auto-discovery, remember to select the correct value for the model parameter after accepting the pico thing from the inbox.
 The correct channels will then be automatically configured.

 ### VCRX